Stanley5249/parakeet-rs/README.md

 This project is organized as a Cargo workspace:

-- `parakeet-rs/` - Core library crate (no execution provider features)
+- `parakeet-rs/` - Core ASR library crate (no execution provider features)
-- `melops-cli/` - CLI binary with configurable execution provider features
+- `melops/` - CLI binary `mel` with configurable execution provider features
 - `melops-dl/` - Minimal yt-dlp wrapper for downloading and organizing audio by metadata

 ## Quick Start